Safeguarding Children/Child Protection Policy

 - Keep the setting safe online using appropriate filters, checks and safeguards, monitoring access at all times

-- Ensure that children are never placed at risk while in the charge of the clubs staff
+- Ensure that children are never placed at risk while in the charge of club staff

 - Identify changes in staff behaviour and act on these as per the Staff Behaviour Policy

-- Take any appropriate action relating to allegations of serious harm or abuse against any person working with children or living or working on the Fun Fest Holiday Club premises including reporting such allegations to Ofsted and other relevant authorities
+- Take any appropriate action relating to allegations of serious harm or abuse against any person working with children or living or working on the club premises including reporting such allegations to Ofsted and other relevant authorities

 We will support children by offering reassurance, comfort and sensitive interactions.
 We will devise activities according to individual circumstances to enable children to develop confidence and self-esteem within their peer group and support them to learn how to keep themselves safe.